ziishaned/learn-regex/README.md

 ## 2.4 Braces

-In  regular expression braces that are also called quantifiers used to specify the number of times that a group of character or a character can be repeated.
+In  regular expression braces that are also called quantifiers are used to specify the number of times that a character or a group of characters can be repeated.
 For example the regular expression `[0-9]{2,3}` means: Match at least 2 digits but not more than 3 ( characters in the range of 0 to 9).

 <pre>